 With the SEP IRA, you have the benefit of utilizing your tax extension deadline to save as much as $59,000.
 However, it must all be in tax-deferred savings.
 Meaning that while you get a tax break today in the future you will have to pay taxes on the money.
 While a lot of people seem to focus on the tax breaks today, one may find that it was better to have paid the taxes previously and be able to take the money out tax-free today.

 While no one knows what the future tax rates will be, at least from an inflation-adjusted perspective you will need to have more money in the future.
 That is if it’s necessary for your spending to keep up with the lifestyle you currently enjoy.
 Additionally, if you have employees, you must also give them the same percentage contribution that you are giving yourself.

 Solo Roth 401(k) tax-deferred and tax-free savings

-With a Roth 401(k), you’re able to make an $18,000 Roth contribution in 2017 ($24,000 if over 50 years old) .
-Yes, that is 3x the standard Roth contribution.
-You can make an additional $37,000 contribution to your retirement savings as tax-deferred profit sharing contribution.
+With a Roth 401(k), you’re able to make an $18,000 Roth contribution in 2017 ($24,000 if over 50 years old).
+Yes, that is 3x more than the standard Roth contribution.
+You can make an additional $37,000 contribution to your retirement savings as a tax-deferred profit-sharing contribution.
 Don’t be thrown by terminology.
-A Solo Roth 401(k) has the same savings limits as an employer-sponsored Roth 401(k) profit sharing plan.
-If you split your contributions this way, you get both current tax advantages and future!
+A Solo Roth 401(k) has the same savings limits as an employer-sponsored Roth 401(k) profit-sharing plan.
+If you split your contributions this way, you get both current tax advantages and the future!

 If you’re married, your spouse may also qualify to participate.
-Little known benefits of a 401(k) versus a SEP IRA offers the highest creditor protection as well as the ability to take a loan should you need it.
+Little-known benefits of a 401(k) versus a SEP IRA offer the highest creditor protection as well as the ability to take a loan should you need it.
 While I believe in having an emergency fund, there may be reasons that you wish you could take a loan against your retirement money.
 You cannot do that with the SEP IRA.